bernibra/tagtango/README.md

 ### Accepted Data Formats

-The `tagtango` app is flexible in handling various data formats.
+The `tagtango` app is flexible in handling various data types.
 For now, however, it only accepts input in the form of either a `SingleCellExperiment` object stored as an RDS file in R, or a `data.frame` stored as an RDS, CSV, or TSV file.
-I expect this to change in the near future.
+Expect this to change in the near future.

 ### `SingleCellExperiment` Object Expectations

-If providing a `SingleCellExperiment` object, ensure the following criteria are met: - The CITE-seq data should be normalized using the R package `ADTnorm` and stored as a `logcounts` assay within the `SingleCellExperiment` object. - Define row and column names within the `SingleCellExperiment` object. - Different annotations should be stored as columns of the `colData` data.frame within the object.
+If providing a `SingleCellExperiment` object, ensure the following criteria are met:

+- The CITE-seq data should be normalized using the R package `ADTnorm` and stored as a `logcounts` assay within the `SingleCellExperiment` object.
+- Define row and column names within the `SingleCellExperiment` object.
+- Different annotations should be stored as columns of the `colData` data.frame within the object.

 As test dataset, a preprocessed and annotated [10x dataset](https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_10k_protein_v3)